fabio-miranda/fabio-miranda.github.io/courses/cs594-fall-2021/cs594-fall-2021-syllabus.md

   - Due week 11 (presentations).
   - Link: https://fmiranda.me/courses/cs594-fall-2021/final-project/#milestone-2-midterm-review
 - Final project:
-  - ~30-minute presentation and final report.
+  - ~10-minute presentation and final report.
-  - Due weeks 15 and 16 (presentations) and week 16 (final report).
+  - Due weeks 15 (presentations) and week 16 (final report).

 #### Late Days
 Late submissions will be penalized at a deduction rate of 20% per day (after 5 days the submission will have a maximum grade of zero).
 The student can use five late-day points during the semester to make up for that; each late-day point extends an assignment deadline by one day.